boennecd/mmcif/README.md

                   .25, -.2, 0, -.2, .25, 0) |>
   matrix(ncol = n_causes)

-# plot the conditional cumulative incidences when random effects and covariates
+# plot the conditional cumulative incidence functions when random effects and
-# are all zero
+# covariates are all zero
 local({
   for(strata in 1:3 - 1L){
     probs <- exp(coef_risk[1 + strata * 3, ]) /